SebastianThorn/Spotiserv/README.md

 `http://<IP:PORT>/add/Sebastian/spotify:track:6bOTe8T116DNpwp2H6Hxgh`

-INFO: Console output seems to be quite heave on the PRi, not sure how to fix this yet.

 TODO's
 ======
   * Add some sort of pause/play-toogle to the webserver
   * Comment the code
   * Add a Gemfile

-Disclaimer
+Known Issues
 ==========
-  * While running this on RPi, you might have some playback issues.
+  * While running this on RPi, you might have some playback issues, and might stop at some times.
-  * There seems to be aome issues with spotify-accounts linked to facebook (needs verification)
+  * There seems to be aome issues with spotify-accounts linked to facebook (needs verification).
+  * IE will cache the xml-file, and therefore wont display the playlist at the index-page.